kalwalt/kalwalt/README.md

 ### Hi there 👋

+I am not a professional developer or a software engineer, but i love coding and i am involved in different projects.

+- 🔭 I’m currently working on [ARnft](https://github.com/webarkit/ARnft) and [JsartoolkitNFT](https://github.com/webarkit/jsartoolkitNFT) part of the [webarkit org](https://github.com/webarkit) for our long term project [webarkit](https://www.webarkit.org/).
+- 🌱 I’m currently learning Typescript, Rust and other languages.
+- 👯 I’m co-founder with @ThorBux of webarkit
 <!--
 **kalwalt/kalwalt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.